 You’ll be able to see your reflection on the screen the entire time to ensure that your form and technique are correct.
 Real-time data such as calories burned, goals and heart rate keeps you in the loop as you exercise.

-Unlike traditional home gym exercise equipment, Echelon’s Reflect mirrors require zero footprint space.
+Unlike traditional home gym exercise equipment, Echelon’s Reflect mirrors require minimal space.
 As long as you can securely attach the fitness mirror to the wall you are good to go.
-Also, unlike most cardio machines, these mirrors can easily blend into the background when you’re done working out.
+Also, unlike most cardio machines, including home ellipticals, these mirrors easily blend into the background when you’re done working out.

 - Display – 40-inch has a 1080p HD display and the 50-inch has a 32-inch HD touchscreen display